plasmabio/tljh-repo2docker/README.md

 TLJH plugin to build and use Docker images as user environments.
 The Docker images are built using [`repo2docker`](https://repo2docker.readthedocs.io/en/latest/).

+## Requirements

+This plugin requires [The Littlest JupyterHub](https://tljh.jupyter.org) 1.0 or later.

 ## Installation

 During the [TLJH installation process](http://tljh.jupyter.org/en/latest/install/index.html), use the following post-installation script: